Problem Solving: integrated methodologies, tools and applications in Lean consulting

 • Validation of solutions based on the results obtained

-3. Gradually maturing A more analytical understanding of the process
+4. Mature progressively a more analytical understanding of the process

-The Tools of Problem Solving in Lean Consulting
+The Tools of Problem Solving In Lean Consulting

-I 5W+1H
+The 5W+1H

-This method, developed by Sakichi Toyoda and later implemented in the Toyota Motor Corporation, aims to explore cause-and-effect relationships to identify root causes of problems or defects.
+This method, developed by Sakichi Toyoda and later implemented in Toyota Motor Corporation, aims to explore cause-and-effect relationships to identify root causes of problems or defects.

-It is an acronym that summarizes the "Why?" to be asked repeatedly until the root cause of a problem is identified.
+It is an acronym that summarizes "Why?“ to be asked repeatedly until the root cause of a problem is identified.

 • Who (Who?)